Published on 07/07/2025 & updated on 06/04/2026.

 Machine learning models are being trained on data collected from historical cyber attacks and malware samples to mimic real-world behaviours, detecting subtle anomalies that humans might overlook.

 As organisations continue their rapid shift to cloud infrastructure, cloud security is facing growing pressure to keep up.
 With sensitive data now spread across public, private and hybrid clouds, traditional security methods are no longer sufficient.
-This is where AI is stepping in, to transform cloud defence.
+This is where AI is stepping in to transform cloud defence.

 AI-powered tools are becoming integral in modern cloud-native security solutions, offering smarter, faster ways to detect threats.
 Cloud-Native Application Protection Platforms (CNAPPS), built specifically for securing cloud environments, are increasingly integrating AI to stay ahead of cyber threats.